 - The UK applicants are eligible under the conditions set by the EC for H2020 participation at the time of the deadline of the call.

-- Natural person(s) established in any eligible countries.
+- Team of natural persons established in any eligible countries.
 This does not consider the country of origin but the residence permit.

 - Legal entity(ies) established in an eligible country such as universities, research centres, NGOs, foundations, micro, small and medium-sized enterprises (see definition of SME according to the Commission Recommendation 2003/361/EC)

 - The organisations or individuals applying should have not have convictions for fraudulent behaviour, other financial irregularities, unethical or illegal business practices.

 - participating organisations should not have been declared bankrupt or have initiated bankruptcy procedures.